facusapienza21/Fermat-distance/README.md

 ##### Floyd-Warshall

-Permorf the _Floyd-Warshall algorithm_ that gives the exact Fermat distance estimator in O( n^3 ) operations between all possible paths that conects each pair of points.
+Permorf the _Floyd-Warshall algorithm_ that gives the exact Fermat distance estimator in `O( n^3 )` operations between all possible paths that conects each pair of points.

 ##### Dijkstra

-With probability arbitrary high we can restrict the minimum path search to paths where each consecutive pair of points are k-nearest neighbours, with k = O(log n).
+With probability arbitrary high we can restrict the minimum path search to paths where each consecutive pair of points are k-nearest neighbours, with `k = O(log n)`.
 Then, we use _Dijkstra algorithm_ on the graph of k-nearest neighbours from each point.
-The total running time is O( n * ( k * n * log n ) )
+The total running time is `O( n * ( k * n * log n ) )`.

 ##### Landmarks